Avian influenza found in Oklahoma; precautions urged for 'poultry owners of all kinds,' bird hunters

 An Iowa farm on March 18 said HPAI forced more than 5 million chickens to be slain.

-HPAI continues to infect domestic flocks outside of Oklahoma, with 77 confirmed cases of HPAI in domestic flocks across the U.S., state officials said.
+HPAI continues to infect domestic flocks outside of Oklahoma, with 77 confirmed cases in domestic flocks across the U.S., state officials said.

 Hunters should practice advanced biosecurity measures when in contact with wild birds.